dropseed/django-importmap/README.md

 ## Project status

-To do:
+This is partly an experiment,
+but honestly it's so simple that I don't think there can be much wrong with how it works currently.

+Here's a list of things that would be nice to do (PRs welcome):

 - Automatically rebuild importmap.lock during runserver / on config modification
 - Django check for comparing lock and config (at deploy time, etc.)
-- Use deps to update shim version
+- Use [deps](https://www.dependencies.io/) to update shim version
 - Preload option
-- Vendoring option
+- Vendoring option (including shim)
 - Command to add new importmap dependency? (use `^` version automatically?)
-- More complete error handling
+- More complete error handling (custom exceptions, etc.)